IngeborgArdoe/training/discovery/datamart_part2.md

 A calculated field is a data mart specific extension of a data source.
 As with formulas in an analysis, they are defined as mathematical expressions.
 Calculated fields are normally used when the mathematical operation needs to be performed at object level, as opposed to a formula in analysis, which operates on an aggregated level.
 Additionally, the calculations are done during data mart load, as opposed to formulas in analysis, which are calculated at run time.

 #### Create Calculated Fields ####
-We are going to create four calculated fields in this exercise: *"Trip speed"*, *"Average price total (fixed)"* on the *"Yellow Trip"* data source, and *"Average speed per pickup borough"* and *"Difference from global average"* on the *Community District PU* data source.
+We are going to create four calculated fields in this exercise: *"Trip speed"* on the *"Yellow Trip"* data source,  and *"Average trip speed per PU Community"*,  *"Average Trip speed per PU Community, tip > $50"* and *"Total average trip speed”* on the *Community District PU* data source.
 ##### "Trip speed" #####
 - Enter the *Calculated Fields* shortcut in the navigation pane.
 - Right click the *Yellow Trip* data source and click "New"